 The Group provides traditional stockbroking, investment and financial advisory services to private, institutional and corporate clients.
 It also develops proprietary technology, platforms, products and services for the Australian stockbroking market.
-Historically the business has been viewed and managed as two operating divisions, Wholesale and Retail.
 With the significant investment over a number of years in technology, platforms, products and services, revenues and profits emanating from these areas is now significant, and the subject of Management focus in terms of future business decisions.